facebook/sapling/README.md

 Commands
 =========

 You can clone a Git repository from Hg by running `hg clone [url]`.
-For example, if you were to run `hg clone git://github.com/schacon/munger.git` it would clone the repository down into the directory 'munger.git', then convert it to an Hg repository for you.
+For example, if you were to run

     $ hg clone git://github.com/schacon/hg-git.git

+hg-git would clone the repository down into the directory 'munger.git', then convert it to an Hg repository for you.

 If you want to clone a github repository for later pushing (or any other repository you access via ssh), you need to convert the ssh url to a format with explicit protocol prefix (mind the switch from colon to slash after the host!):